 There are 135 steps, and they look gorgeous as they fan out against the backdrop of the church.
 And they have recently undergone an extensive makeover and cleaning financed by Bulgari, so they look even better now.

 Definitely an item to add to your list of the best things to do in Rome!
 Be warned though: you can’t sit on the steps or eat here.

 If you want photos with fewer people in them, your best chance is early in the day.
 The only time we saw the steps even remotely free of people was really early in the morning.

-#5 Eat gelato at the best gelaterias in Rome!
+#11 Eat gelato at the best gelaterias in Rome!

 No matter where you are in Rome, chances are you’ll find a great gelateria near you.
 In our four days in Rome, we probably sampled the offerings at twelve gelato shops!

 Not only are the flavors delicious, you get white or dark chocolate swirled around in your cone before the gelato is scooped in.
 And you can opt to top off your gelato with fresh whipped cream and a crisp cookie.

-#6 Marvel at the interior of the Arcibasilica di San Giovanni in Laterano
+#12 Marvel at the interior of the Arcibasilica di San Giovanni in Laterano

 The exterior is deceptive: once you enter, you will be blown away by the ornate gilded beauty of the ceilings, the art on the walls, and the sheer opulence of the interior.